harrylerman/drone_docs/README.md

     Pos-Alt Addendum: Addendum to the above verification for the new F9P module.

-    Drone mapping procedures: Procedures to follow for each drone mapping outing.
+    Mapping procedures: Procedures to follow for each drone mapping outing.

 All documents are based on the CARs Part IX; Standard 922 - RPAS Safety Assurance; Advisory Circular AC-922-01; and the submission site for a drone Safety Assurance.